stacken/w3/stacken/pages/index.en.md

         KTH.
 The purpose of the club is to promote knowledge about computers and surrounding technologies.
     {{% /3cell %}}
-    {{% 3cell title="40 years of Stacken" %}}
+    {{% 3cell title="Over 40 years of Stacken" %}}
-        Stacken have been around in 40 years and we have seen the birth of the modern computer and the internet.
+        Stacken have been around for over 40 years and we have seen the birth of the modern computer and the internet.
         <a href="/club/history/">Read more</a>
     {{% /3cell %}}